Santosh-Gupta/SpeedTorch/README.md

 ## Inspiration

 I initially created this library to help train large numbers of embeddings, which the GPU may have trouble holding in RAM.
 In order to do this, I found that by hosting some of the embeddings on the CPU can help achieve this.
 Embedding systems use sprase training; only fraction of the total prameters participate in the forward/update steps, the rest are idle.
-So I figured, 'why not keep the idle parameters off the GPU during the training step?'
-For this I need fast CPU -> GPU transfer.
+So I figured, why not keep the idle parameters off the GPU during the training step?
+For this, I needed fast CPU -> GPU transfer.

 ## What can fast CPU->GPU do for me? (more that you might initially think)

 With fast CPU->GPU, a lot of fun methods can be developed for functionalities which previously people thought may not have been possible.

-🏎️    Incorporate SpeedTorch into your data pipelines for data transfer to GPU
+🏎️    Incorporate SpeedTorch into your data pipelines for fast data transfer to/from CPU <-> GPU

 🏎️    Augment training parameters via CPU storage